Reviews You Can Rely On

 Credit: Natalie Kafader

 Compared to other electric pull-through models, the E2 is particularly versatile.
 While all three can sharpen serrated knives, only the E2 can sharpen scissors.
-Unlike the swing-arm models, the angles cannot be adjusted, but the grinding wheel is flexible and designed to accommodate multiple angles.
-Even though this design shouldn't change the initial angle of your knife, unfortunately, it does — our 14° chef's knife was re-profiled to 20°.
-This excessive stripping of material is always a concern with powerful, electric sharpeners and should be carefully considered as a part of your purchase decisions if you own softer-steel or particularly fine-edged knives.
+Unlike the swing-arm models, the angles cannot be adjusted, but the grinding wheel on the E2 is flexible and designed to accommodate multiple angles.
+Even though this design shouldn't change the initial angle of your knife, it does — our 14° chef's knife was re-profiled to 20°.
+This excessive stripping of material is always a concern with powerful electric sharpeners and is a risk that should be carefully considered as a part of your purchase decision.
+It is particularly important if you own softer steel or especially fine-edged knives.

 knife sharpener - the angled guide on the e2 makes it comfortable to repeatedly pull...